-We are working to strengthen services that promote independence in order to reducing the need for hospital services and long-term care.
+We are working to strengthen services that promote independence in order to reduce the need for hospital services and long-term care.
+This includes a commitment to ensuring front-line staff are suitable trained.
 Prevention and early intervention services (such as falls prevention and re-ablement) are at the forefront of service delivery in Derbyshire.